zhufuyi/sponge_doc/en/quick-start.md

 <!-- tabs:end -->

-> [!tip] To upgrade to the latest version of the sponge framework, execute the command `sponge upgrade`.
+> [!tip] To upgrade to the latest version of the sponge, execute the command `sponge upgrade`.

 <br>